badbadkitty/badbadkitty/about.md

 permalink: /about/
 ---

 This is Kat's new blog.
-Buckle up people.
+Buckle up people, Kat's going rogue.

 **Deal with it.**